puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 using the accompanying VM as a sandbox environment to exercise your Puppet skills.

-This first quest will start by introducing you to the `quest` tool you will use to set up your environment on the VM prior to each quest and track your progress through each task covered in this guide.
+We'll begin by introducing you to the `quest` tool.
+This tool isn't a part of Puppet itself, but it's going to be an important part of your experience with the Learning VM.
+We'll give you a brief overview of how to use the tool and read the feedback it provides.

-Once you're familiar with the quest tool, we'll move on to Puppet itself.
+Once you're familiar with the quest tool, we'll move on to some of the most basic and important features of Puppet itself.
 You'll learn how to install the Puppet agent on a newly provisioned node and use `puppet resource` and `facter` to explore the state of that new system.
-These tools help you understand any server in your infrastructure in terms of *resources* and *facts*, the fundamental units of information Puppet uses to manage a system.
+Through these tools, you will learn about *resources* and *facts*, the fundamental units of information Puppet uses to manage a system.

-As you get started with this guide, remember that Puppet is a powerful and complex tool.
-We will explain concepts as needed to complete and understand each task in a quest, but will occasionally introduce a topic that needs to wait for a later quest for a full explanation.
-(We can avoid dependency cycles in code, but it's not always possible to keep them out of learning materials!)
+Just one more note before we dive in: as you get started with this guide, remember that Puppet is a powerful and complex tool.
+We do our best in this guide to explain concepts as you encounter then, but will occasionally introduce a topic that needs to wait for a later quest for a full explanation.
+(We'll show you how to avoid dependency cycles in your Puppet code, but it's not always possible to keep them out of learning materials!)

 Ready to get started?
 Run the following command on your Learning VM: